csdul/hub_individual_health/README.md

 [^5]: Brzinsky-Fay H, Kohler U. Sequence analysis with Stata. *Stata J*.
 2006;6:435-460.
 [^6]: Sequence analysis techniques, like state sequence analysis, are referenced in literature on health trajectory modelling and cluster analysis methodologies.
 [^7]: State sequence analysis, specifically suited for trajectory data, is discussed in studies on care trajectory modelling and cluster analysis methods in health data.

+# List of Indicators

+- Avoidable Mortality
+- Substance Use